-In order to define an invariant of singular links based on those grid diagrams constructed above.
+To define an invariant of singular links based on those grid diagrams constructed above.
 We need to know how different grid diagrams of the same isotopic class of links are related.
-Since our grid diagram is constructed based on a projection to the Heegaard torus, we first show an analogue of classical Redeimeister theorem (for planar diagram of knots in $S^3$).
-Here our proof modifies the proof of usual Redeimeister theorem in the appendix of \cite{Kawauchi1996ASO}.
+Since our grid diagram is constructed based on a projection to the Heegaard torus, we first show an analogue of the classical Reidemeister theorem (for planar diagrams of knots in $S^3$).
+Here, our proof modifies the one of the usual Reidemeister theorem in \cite[Appendix]{Kawauchi1996ASO}.

-Since a singular link is defined as an embedding of certain kind of graph, it is naturally an object in the piecewise linear category.
-So we will live in this category throughout this section and always endow $L$ with a simplicial structure which is a subdivision of the natural one on a graph.
-When using \text{Definition \ref{singular link2}}, a singular link $L$ will mean the image of $G_0$ although those standard disks are important for us to consider what kinds of isotopy are allowed.
+Since a singular link is defined as an embedding of a certain graph, it is naturally an object in the piecewise linear category.
+So, we will live in this category throughout this section and always endow $L$ with a simplicial structure, which is a subdivision of the natural one on a graph.
+When using \text{Definition \ref{singular link2}}, a singular link $L$ will mean the image of $G_0$, although those standard disks are important for us to consider what kinds of isotopy are allowed.

 We first introduce some concepts that are necessary for describing a Reidemeister theorem.